web3privacy/.github/profile/README.md

 ## What is Web3Privacy Now?

-*Web3Privacy Now* is a research project aimed at building a culture of privacy industry in web3: the most extensive database of privacy-enhancing solutions, the framework for PEDApps ideation, use-cases database & many more.
+Research project aimed at building a culture of privacy industry in web3: the most extensive database of privacy-enhancing solutions, the framework for PEDApps ideation, use-cases database & many more.
 Feel free to collaborate.

 - Read more: [Website](http://web3privacy.info/)
 - Follow us: [Twitter](http://twitter.com/web3privacy) | [Bluesky](https://staging.bsky.app/profile/web3privacy.info)